Degree Student Status

 Distance Education Student Status

 A distance education student is a student whose primary affiliation with UVM is as a student matriculated in a distance education degree or academic certificate program where the majority of content is delivered at a distance.
 There may be a minimal residency component of the program that is exclusively available to the matriculated distance education students.
 A distance student may not register for an on-campus course; however a residential student may register for courses offered through a distance program on a space availability basis.

 Student tuition is billed according to their primary affiliation with UVM.
 These categories are residential or distance.
 When tuition differs between these categories, tuition is billed according to the primary affiliation of the student for any courses taken.

 Non-Degree Student Status

 Selection of courses for those having long-range plans of earning a degree should be made in consultation with information provided by this catalogue.
 Students interested in making a formal application for admission to the university should contact the Office of Undergraduate or Graduate Admissions.
-Non-degree students are encouraged to work with a Continuing and Distance Education student services professional to discuss their educational goals and enrollment support needs.
-Students are required to meet with a Continuing and Distance Education student services professional, once reached 18 credit hours (6 if enrolled in graduate courses), unless in a certificate or other sequenced professional development program.
+Non-degree students are encouraged to work with a PACE student services professional to discuss their educational goals and enrollment support needs.
+Students are required to meet with a PACE student services professional, once reached 18 credit hours (6 if enrolled in graduate courses), unless in a certificate or other sequenced professional development program.